KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 |0     |1.00     |1.00  |1.00     |
 |1     |0.47     |0.05  |0.08     |

 So we decided to limit our scope to last 10 days of a hard disks life for both good and failing drives.
-This showed us improvements in terms of recall and hence we tried two techniques to augment data for the failaing drives -  1) SMOTE and 2) Random resampling with replacement.
+This showed us improvements in terms of recall and hence we tried two techniques to augment data for the failing drives -  1) SMOTE and 2) Random resampling with replacement.

-What we observed empirically and was confirmed by other researchers is that SMOTE does not work well when the dimensionality of data is large[8].So we decided to use the resample function from sklearn and upsample only the training data for failed hard disks.
-This technique helped us achieve significantly better results as shown in Table 2.
+What we observed empirically and was confirmed by other researchers is that SMOTE does not work well when the dimensionality of data is large.[8]
+So we decided to use the resample function from sklearn and upsample only the training data for failed hard disks.
+This technique helped us achieve better results as shown in Table 2.

 ##### Table 2 : Random Forest results after up-sampling data for the 1st quarter of 2019